shri11081999/Pardarshita/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 📧 Contact
-I am currently seeking job opportunities in software development.
 Feel free to reach out or connect with me: dixitshriniket976@gmail.com

 ## 🌟 Acknowledgments
 Special thanks to the organizers of YHack 2020 for creating such an amazing platform and to all the mentors who provided invaluable guidance.
 A big thank you to my team members for their dedication and hard work during the project.